 Online Portal means the corporate domain management system provided by Brandsec to provide certain corporate domain management services by Brandsec to the Customer.

 Premium Domains are domain names that are deemed ‘Premium’ by the Registry and as such these domains will incur additional charges.

 Registrar means an entity authorised by the Registry and/or Regulator to register domain names for a particular domain space.

 Registry means the entity authorised to operate the registry for a particular domain space.

 Registration Agreement means the terms and conditions of a Registrar or Registry which governs the license of domain names to its registrants.

-Relevant Domain Name means any domain name in the Customer Domain Portfolio.
+Relevant Domain Name means any domain name in the Customer’s Domain Portfolio.

 Reseller means the entity authorised by a Registrar to resell domain names to the Customer.

-Service Schedule means a schedule which is attached to a Service Order, setting out specific services to be performed by Brandsec for the Customer under the terms of this Agreement and any additional terms and conditions which apply in respect of those services.
+Service Schedule means a schedule (if any) which is attached to a service order, setting out specific services to be performed by Brandsec for the Customer under the terms of this Agreement and any additional terms and conditions which apply in respect of those services.

-Services means services described in the Services Description and each Service Schedule.
+Services means services described (if any) in the services description and each Service Schedule.